themartiancompany/fur/README.md

 # Fur

-The fur, acronym for "Fallback
+The fur, acronym for "Fallback User Repository", is an helper program for the uncensorable, unstoppable [Ur](
-[User Repository](
-  ../ur)",
+  ../ur)
-is an helper program for the Ur uncensorable, unstoppable user repository and application store which retrieves and installs binary packages from censorable sources, like Github.
+user repository and application store which retrieves and installs binary packages from censorable sources, like Github.